Kannan171/tp/docs/UserGuide.md

 * See [adding a new teammate](#adding-a-new-teammate-person-add) for more information on the format for contact details

-* TODO: EXPLAIN INDEX CHANGES
 </div>

 <div markdown="1" class="alert alert-warning">:exclamation: **Warning**<br><br>

-When editing tags, **all the existing tags of the teammate will be removed**!
+* When editing tags, **all the existing tags of the teammate will be removed**!
+* When editing a teammate's name, the teammate's position might shift in the [teammate view](#teammate-view).
+This is normal, as contacts are sorted alphabetically.
 </div>

 <div markdown="1" class="alert alert-success">:bulb: **Tip**<br><br>